remarkablegames/knitbone-rituals/README.md

 > _Knitbone : Rituals_ is a standalone spinoff of the original visual novel, [KnitBone](https://remarkablegames.itch.io/knitbone).
 >
-> This time, Ryohei drags you into another of his “guided rituals” …and before you know it, you’re pulled straight into a TV, trapped in a surreal world of cards, combat, and strange symbols.
+> This time, Ryohei drags you into another of his “guided rituals”... and before you know it, you’re pulled straight into a TV, trapped in a surreal world of cards, combat, and strange symbols.

 Play the game on: